The-Charge/Vision2020/README.md

 ### Network tables
 You can view the NetworkTables and edit them on the Pi without connecting to the robot by using the Pi in server mode, and then using OutlineViewer and connect to `10.26.19.12`.

+## Bandwidth Monitoring
+It can be useful to monitor your bandwith to see what resolution camera you can safely use and stay within the limits.
+By default, FRC radios enforce the 4Mbs limit, but if you have an older radio you'll need to change that yourself.
+The application `Performance Monitor` on Windows 10 is useful for monitoring bandwith.
+When it's open, hit the green plus and select `Network Interface`.
+Delete anythin but total bytes per second and resize the graph axes and you can see your bandwidth usage.

 ## Machine Learning